-Another feature of this type of gauge is the presence of a stop bar, which is activated when the pressure exceeds the limit of the gauge (Norton, 1969).
+Other feature of this type of gauge is the presence of a stop bar, which is activated when the pressure exceeds the limit of the gauge (Norton, 1969).

-2.2 Calibration of Pressure Measurement Valves
+2.2 Calibration of pressure measurement valves

-The calibration process aims to establish the variables that describe the global function of transference of the equipments (Fraden, 2003).
+The calibration process aims establish the variables that describe the global function of transference of the equipments (Fraden, 2003).
 So, if the mathematical model that describes this function is linear, the calibration consists of finding the slope and the intercept of the straight line in the graph.

-According to Doebelin (2004), an accurate pressure measurement standard ensures the calibration of instruments of lower accuracy.
+According with Doebelin (2004), an accurate pressure measurement standard ensures the calibration of instruments of lower accuracy.
 Such standards are defined in accordance with the pressure range.